mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 ## Evaluation Results

 By default, the predictive performance of all models trained during an experiment is evaluated in terms of commonly used evaluation metrics and the evaluation results are printed to the console.
-In addition, the evaluation results can also be written into output files.
+In addition, the evaluation results can also be written to output files.
 The command line argument `--print-evaluation` can be used to explicitly enable or disable printing the evaluation results:

 ````{tab} BOOMER
    ```text